zoes-full-stack/portfolio/_includes/experience_all.md

 **Data Scientist and Software Developer** at **Telecommunication Services of Trinidad and Tobago Limited (TSTT)** {:.note title="November 2019 - September 2020"}

-- Performed extensive analysis on team productivity data
+- Performed extensive analysis on team and organisation productivity data
-    - Helped develop a Figure Of Metric (FOM) measurement and dashboard for productivity during COVID-19.
+    - Helped develop a Figure Of Metric (FOM) measurement and mathematical model
+    - Helped develop a Productivity Dashboard  during COVID-19.
 - Developed an Admin interface for managing users, roles and permissions.
 - Helped develop dataset to better understand customer behaviour.
 - Employed Machine Learning Models to improve customer retention.